Athena Marsyas Group: Myth and auletics

 In Greek mythology, Athena was thought to be the inventor of the aulos, with which, according to the poet Pindar, she imitated the funeral dirge of the Gorgons after the beheading of her mortal sister Medusa and gave it as a gift to humans for this purpose.
 Even Apollo was so taken with the instrument that, according to the Greek poet Korinna, he learned the aulos playing.
 Athena, however, who saw her reflection in a lake while playing, threw the new instrument away horrified at the disfiguration of her face.
 The discarded instrument was found by a satyr who soon mastered the art of playing to such an extent that he challenged Apollo to compete.
 As a result, the satyr was defeated in the competition – which was the subject of another sculpture group – and was flayed alive.
 According to Hyginus, Marsyas was the name of the satyr, and not only was the reflection in the water but also the laughter of Juno and Aphrodite the cause of Athena letting the aulos drop.
-Hyginus also writes that Athena cursed anyone who will play the instrument in the future.
+Hyginus also writes that Athena cursed anyone who would play the instrument in the future.

 Since the late 18th. century the fundamental work on the subject has been "Pallas Musica and Apollo Marsyas-Töter" by Karl August Böttiger.
 It has been argued that the aulos fell out of fashion following the Persian Wars, which was accompanied by an anti-Boeotic attitude, since the sound of the instrument was too reminiscent of the shawms of the Persian army and the Boetians fighting by their side.
 The advocates of this theory invoked the anecdote handed down by Plutarch, that Alcibiades had refused to learn the instrument.
 However, this is contradicted by the speech of Alcibiades in Plato's Symposium, in which he compares the verbal power of Socrates with the musical effect of aulos and Socrates directly with Marsyas.
 Nevertheless, Plato rejected the "flute-makers and flute-players" as useless in the Republic.
 Aristotle followed him here and invoked directly the disdain of Athena, but thought the story of the distortion of her face as too superficial a reason for her reluctance and sought to intellectualized the interpretation: since one cannot blow and speak at the same time, the aulos is not conducive to spiritual development.